JDMukiibs/hymate_tech_task/README.md

       needed for a production app.
     * Ensuring different colors are used for different hierarchical levels in the chart is not implemented.
+    * In Task One, I had to make some assumptions about how to handle missing data points (e.g., gaps in time series) and how to aggregate data for different time ranges (e.g., daily, weekly).
+    * In Task One, some requests are not being made with the correctly set input parameters for bidding zone and country.
+And so at times, the intended request fails or returns a previous request's data and not the intended one.
+The problem is mainly with my reactive form setup that I couldn't debug in time.
     * The charting package is basic and may not cover all edge cases or advanced features found in mature charting libraries.
     * The UI is designed primarily for desktop and web; mobile support is not fully optimized.